Different Kinds of Prayer

 Also a Responsibility

-When you realize you have a dog in the fight, you’ll intercede.
+When you realize you have a stake in the situation, you’ll intercede.

 But why?